Mohammad Eslami

-Mohammad Eslami (محمد اسلامی; born 23 September 1956) is the vice president and head of the Atomic Energy Organization in the government of President Raisi and was the Minister of Roads and Urban development and the Governor of Mazandaran province in the government of Hassan Rouhani.
+Mohammad Eslami (محمد اسلامی; born 23 September 1956) is an Iranian politician serving as Vice President for Nuclear Affairs and head of the Atomic Energy Organization of Iran.
+He was appointed to the position under President Ebrahim Raisi and was reappointed in 2024 by President Masoud Pezeshkian.
+He previously served in the government of President Hassan Rouhani as Minister of Roads and Urban development and Governor of Mazandaran province.

-In 2008, the United Nations sanctioned Eslami, then the head of Iran's Defense Industries Training and Research Institute, for "being engaged in, directly associated with or providing support for Iran's proliferation of sensitive nuclear activities or for the development of nuclear weapon delivery systems."
+In 2008, the United Nations sanctioned Eslami, then head of Iran's Defense Industries Training and Research Institute, for involvement in Iran's nuclear program and the development of nuclear weapon delivery systems.

-In 2024, Iranian state TV reported that Eslami had been reappointed head of Iran's civilian nuclear program by the new president, Masoud Pezeshkian.